josephalabiwork/Sales-Performance-Analysis-on-NovaRetail-Ltd/README.md

 Nature of Business: Sales of electronics, appliances, and accessories.
 Business Goal:
 To identify sales trends, top-performing categories, customer patterns, and areas to improve profitability by analysing historical sales data.
-## DATA UNDERSTANDING
-This data contains 110 transactions across 11 columns Each reCord represents a single transaction with the following fields:

-Column                                                                Description
-TransactionID                  Unique identifier for each sale Date                                             Date of transaction City                                               City where the sale occurred CustomerID                Unique identifier for each customer Customer Type        Indicates customer New or Returning Category                     Product category (Electronics, etc) Units Sold                               Number of units sold Unit Price                                   Price per unit Revenue                  Total revenue from the transaction Discount                 Discount amount applied SalesRep                    Name of the sales representative
 ## DATA PREPARATION
 Key data cleaning and preparation steps included:
 	•	Checked and confirmed no null values or duplicates.